kevindelord/kevindelord.github.io/_posts/2016-06-06-provisioning-profiles.md

 ### a.
 Refresh local profiles

-Using the finder and by mouse-clicking :
+Using the finder and your favourite web browser:

-- Remove all provisioning profiles from your download folder.
+- **Remove** all provisioning profiles from your download folder.
-- Download ALL profiles (even the debug ones) but do NOT open them.
+- For a specific project, **download all** profiles (even the debug ones) but do NOT open them.

 ### b.
 Remove old profiles

-Remove all provisioning profiles used by xcode for the current project by using the bundle identifier.
+Now it is time to remove all provisioning profiles used by xcode for the current project.

+Use the bundle identifier to select the right profiles / target.

 :warning: Of course only remove the profiles that you want to update. :warning: